 Who knew there were other manufactures out there other than Japanese!?
-That's right - there are also many other manufactures out there, however as we know, it's more common to know about the Japanese manufacturer rather than the German, and not much is ever spoken about other manufactures which is why Japanese and German manufacturers are for sure the front runners BUT what are the best German scissor manufacturers?
+That's right - there are also many other manufactures out there, however as we know, it's more common to know about the Japanese shears manufacturer rather than the German, and not much is ever spoken about other manufactures which is why Japanese and German manufacturers are for sure the front runners BUT what are the best German shears manufacturers?

 We can sum this one up pretty quickly and easily!
 There are basically two that are the standouts that have really made their mark in the hair industry.
 We have Jaguar and Glück.
 Jaguar has been around for many years and has quite the reputation, whereas Glück on the other hand, hasn't been around for as long but they have certainly made their mark, coming in strong with their high quality shears.